barda123/PCF_seg/README.md

 ### Running the inference pipeline on novel data

 There is an example of how this functions in `predict_fat_areas_UKB.ipynb` - although this has hardcoded locations of all files (including output and input locations).
 A more useful tool is provided in `predict_fat_areas.py`.

+This script assumes that all the DICOMs you want to quantify are in a beneath a single directory.
+It does not currently handle zipfiles, so you will need to extract DICOMs into the directory.

+End-diastole images from 4Ch cine sequences are identified using the following combination of metadata attributes:
+ * "cine" in the Series Description
+ * "4ch" in the Series Description
+ * Trigger Time = 0
+This combination is likely to be a problem at some point.

 To see options, run:
 `python predict_fat_areas --help` or `python predict_fat_areas -h`